Competitive Intelligence for Household Products says Online Ads CAN work

-The “waterfall” chart below provides some additional perspective.
+The “waterfall” chart below provides some excellent competitive intelligence for household advertising.
 As you can see, online creative goes from very good to very bad.
 Print is also variable, but most of these ads score above the ABX index 100.
 There’s a huge difference between Best & Worst ads….Let’s take a look at the survey results from the consumer panel.

 - Best Ad - Online Display – Lysol with an ABX Index of 123 - which means this static ad was 23% more effective than the ABX average, which has been normalized against 100,000 measured ads.

 From the KPI breakouts, we see this simple ad was strongly branded, had a clear Message, left a better impression (Reputation) of the company after the ad was seen, as well as encouraged Action.
 Why?
 The coupon didn’t hurt, but the clear, effective headline shows old-fashioned, succinct writing still works.